CARA-ch/emed-service-guide/docs/other/upcoming_changes.md

 	  - eMed sections of `Composition` resources will no longer support the `.author` element, which previously would optionally specify a medical author if different from the document (i.e. composition) author.
 	- PML and PMLC eMed entries shall continue (as it is already the case) to include the `authorDocument` extension if for the last aggregated entry the document author differs from the entry's author.
 Note that as per the rules above, the author of the entry (i.e. medical author) is always included in the entry.
   - Changes to CH EMED's `UnitCode` value set:
-	- Several UCUM annotations have been replaced by equivalent SNOMED codes, please refer to https://build.fhir.org/ig/hl7ch/ch-emed//ValueSet-UnitCode.html
+	- Several UCUM annotations have been replaced by equivalent SNOMED codes, please refer to [CH EMED `UnitCode`](https://build.fhir.org/ig/hl7ch/ch-emed/ValueSet-UnitCode.html)
       - `{Piece}` remains valid for now in the value set because the equivalent SNOMED term is missing, this will be solved for the next version of CH EMED when it should be replaced by a SNOMED code.
 	- The UnitCode-based [`CHEMEDEPRAmountQuantityUnitCode`](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/ValueSet-ch-emed-epr-amount-quantity-unit-code.html) value set reflects those changes.
   - Removed `N` from the [`CHEMEDEprActSubstanceAdminSubstitutionCode`](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/ValueSet-ch-emed-epr-amount-quantity-unit-code.html) value set.
 This affects `MedicationDispense` resources only:
-	- The value set now contains only `E` as allowed code as a consequence.
+	- The value set now contains only `E` as allowed code.
 	- New CH EMED constraint: if no substitution has been performed, the `MedicationDispense.substitution.type` element SHALL NOT be present (see constraint `ch-emed-dis-1` on either the  CH EMED or CH EMED EPR resource definition).
   - Te CH EMED EPR IG reflects now that the `prescription` extension of the `MedicationDispense` resource is supported.
 	- If the treatment has been prescribed, the aggregator's logic will continue to enforce that this extension is filled and that it references a valid prescription for the same treatment.